David-Papworth/Practical_Project/README.md

 * Deploy the site on the managers using xginx and a load balancer.

 Database:
-I am using a Database linked to the front-end of the website so I can store previous cobinations and show the last 5.
+I am using a Database linked to the front-end of the website so I can store previous cobinations and show the last 5 sets of data made.

 ![Image showing the database used](https://i.imgur.com/KnRbJpR.png?1)